 - Use fridge mats or liners!
 These are cleaning and time life savers.
 I am currently in the middle of switching mine out, so you won’t see them in the post.
 But, I will link to a couple of the ones that I have used at the bottom.

-- One of the things I have started doing to help while I am grocery shopping: Take a picture of the items in your refrigerator or pantry before you leave.
+- Take a picture of the items in your refrigerator or pantry before you leave.
 This will help you make sure you don’t buy an item if you already have it.
 I can’t tell you how many times I have bought butter sticks because I just couldn’t remember how many I had left.
 I do the same things with items in the pantry.
 So, I make sure to snap a picture of that too before I head to the car.

 Shop this Post: